MediaHound/HNDCreatableViewController/README.md

 ## What is HNDCreatableViewController

 We often want to construct View Controllers that we designed in Storyboards.
-If you want to load these ViewControllers, you need to tightly couple your code that creates the View Controller to know which Storyboard they are defined in.
-Using HNDCreatableViewController, we store that information directly in the View Controller so that other parts of our application can simply `create` a View Controller without having to know which Storyboard implements it.
+If you want to load these View Controllers, you need to tightly couple your code that creates the View Controller to know which Storyboard hosts the View Controller.
+Using HNDCreatableViewController, we store that information directly in the View Controller, so that other parts of our application can simply `create` a View Controller without having to know which Storyboard implements it.

 Consider a `MyAwesomeViewController`, which is designed inside the `Awesome.storyboard` and has a View Controller Identifier of `TotesAwesome`.